Preft/Butler-Project3-GroupG/README.md

 <h2><b><div align = "center">Final Project Proposal: Group G</div></b></h2>

-*	Paul Hoogestraat
-*	Brent Sergent
-*	Erik Fritzsche

-<b>Topic</b>: Coffee Production and Consumption

-<b>Source:</b> [Kaggle: ICO Coffee Dataset (Worldwide)](https://www.kaggle.com/yamaerenay/ico-coffee-dataset-worldwide)
+### Background:
 As the global climate has started to significantly change over the last 30 years I wonder how this has impacted one of the most sensitive crops; coffee.
 Over the years there have been many articles speculating the impacts global warming will have on coffee production.
 In 2018, a specific article included coffee in the top five most sensitive crops.
 While coffee consumption in the U.S. has increased by 5% since 2015, I wonder how consumption has changed in other countries.

+<b>Topic</b>: Coffee Production and Consumption

+<b>Source:</b> [Kaggle: ICO Coffee Dataset (Worldwide)](https://www.kaggle.com/yamaerenay/ico-coffee-dataset-worldwide)

 <b>Questions to answer:</b>
 1. How has the production of coffee changed (increased, decreased) from 1990 to 2018?